HariPriyaJupally/Reward-Points/README.md

 - Click "GET USER REWARDS" button

+- You can see reward points for selected 3 months on screen with a small description on down where it says from which month (start date) to which month (end date).

 - Click the toggle button which says "View all transactions of the selected user", this gives all the transactions made by the user.
+  [Note: Not just the reward period selected.]
   To get a clear understanding of what all the transactions made by the selected user.

 - Click "CLEAR" button, which clears the screen so we can choose an other user.